felipethome/dynamic-material-table/README.md

 This needs to be a base URL that is able to return slices of your data.
 So lets suppose your fetchURL is example.com/data.
 The component will on demand make requests using this base as follows:

     example.com/data?_start=0&_end=101

 So the base URL needs to be prepared to receive requests with that format to retrieve the data.
+The *_start* and *_end* parameters are configurable using the *params* property of the component.

+### Sorting data
+Since this component fetches the data on demand is impossible to sort data in the client side.
+Nonetheless, the component offers the possibility to send parameters to the server to ask for the data to be sorted and makes the header clickable if the property *isSortable* is defined in the description JSON.
+It also renders a arrow symbol at the side of the header that will be sorted.
+The request to the server will be made like the following:

+    example.com/data?_start=0&_end=101&_sort=column1&_order=ASC

+Again, the *_sort* and *_order* parameters are configurable using the *params* property of the component.

 ## Customize styles
-All the styles are within the file *material-table.css*.
-More documentation soon.
+All the styles are within the file *dynamic-material-table.css* in the dist folder if you are using npm, or if you cloned this repo and you want to use the source directly the styles you would like to modify are probably inside the *dmt-custom.css* file.